sunnya97/sdk-nameservice-example/README.md

 	"github.com/cosmos/cosmos-sdk/x/auth"
 	"github.com/cosmos/cosmos-sdk/x/bank"
-	faucet "github.com/sunnya97/sdk-faucet-module"
 	"github.com/sunnya97/sdk-nameservice-example/x/nameservice"
 )
 ```

-Here we imported some dependencies from Tendermint, from the Cosmos SDK, and then the four modules we will use in our app: `auth`, `bank`, `faucet` and `nameservice`.
+Here we imported some dependencies from Tendermint, from the Cosmos SDK, and then the three modules we will use in our app: `auth`, `bank`, and `nameservice`.

 Next we'll declare the name and struct for our app.
 In this example, we'll call it Nameshake, a portmanteau of Handshake and Namecoin.